syncfusion-content/maui-docs/MAUI/DataGrid/filtering.md

 * Does not equal
 * Contains

 The above mentioned conditions are the mostly used conditions.
-You can simply add new condition based on your requirement and alter the following code snippets on the basis of your requirement.
+You can simply add new conditions and alter the following code snippets based on your requirement.

 {% tabs %}
 {% highlight c# %}